danosborne/api-post/starling-st.md

 ## Conclusion

 We obtained clean, categorised financial data programmatically, using token-based authentication.
 We were able to concentrate on working with that data rather than on building a clunky pipeline to process flat files.
 And we did it with few lines of code.
 Smalltalk rocks!
 APIs allow secure and seamless communication between applications.
+Open Banking rocks!

 There is a lot more to the Starling API than just transactions.
 There are endpoints for obtaining --and creating-- contacts, merchants, payments, goals.
 We have webhooks to notify your app of events associated with an account.
 We have OAuth2 for authentication with different permission scopes.
 Almost everything you can do with the Starling App, you can do with the API.
 Give it a try.
 [Here](https://github.com/starlingbank/developer-resources) are some resources to get you started.